Go way beyond the ordinary with these great tricks for capturing one-of-a-kind tone

-For all the distant room miking we regularly use in our studios, it’s still the same room… but any acoustic space can become your “room” if it’s big enough to squeeze a small speaker and a microphone in there.
-I’ve recorded electric guitar with the amp inside the drawer of a metal file cabinet (miked with a 57, natch); the hard resonant surfaces of the drawer yielded a grungy “spraang” somewhere between reverb and ring modulation.
+For all the distant room miking we regularly use in our studios, it’s still the same room… but any acoustic space can become your “room” if it’s big enough for you to squeeze a small speaker and a microphone inside.
+I’ve recorded electric guitar with the amp inside the drawer of a metal file cabinet (miked with a 57, of course); the hard resonant surfaces of the drawer yielded a grungy “spraang” somewhere between reverb and ring modulation.

 Make your speakers smaller still, and you can start putting them in really bizarre places (no gastroenterology jokes, please).
-I’ve duct taped Walkman headphones directly to the windscreen of a Neumann U-87 and fed the guitar track into the ’phones from an aux send.
+I’ve duct taped Walkman headphones directly to the windscreen of a Neumann U 87 and fed the guitar track into the ’phones from an aux send.
 The sound of the minuscule speaker cranked almost to the point of frying combined with the proximity effect of the mic yielded a guitar sound that was thick enough to fill out the track without obscuring the bass or the piano.
-Curiously crispy, sort of faux-compressed.
-And no eq.
+Curiously crispy, sort of faux-compressed… and no EQ needed.